 Note: If you are a new student entering in Spring 2014, you must schedule a phone or in-person registration appointment by contacting the Associate Provost for Academic Services, Dean DiQuinzio or her assistant, Ms. Sue Calloway.

 All students who plan to return to Washington College in the spring must register during the priority registration period in order to secure their seat in courses and to avoid lapses in scholarship and financial aid eligibility.
 Students must schedule an appointment with their faculty advisor during the same week as their registration date.
 Appointments begin on Monday of the given week and online registration begins on the subsequent Friday.
 For Spring 2014, the calendar of advising and registration is as follows:

 |Class||Advising Begins||Registration Begins|

 |Note: Advising Day for Returning Freshmen is on Wednesday, November 6.|

 Online Drop/Add Period

-Beginning on Monday, April 22, WebAdvisor reopens for online registration changes.
+Beginning on Monday, November 25, WebAdvisor reopens for online registration changes.
 All changes made during this time incur no financial penalty.
-This online registration window lasts until Friday, May 17 (the Friday before Commencement).
-Any student who did not enroll in courses during the priority registration period should ensure that any restrictions have been cleared before Commencement weekend.
-The next online Drop/Add period will begin on Monday, July 1.
-This online registration opportunity continues until Friday, August 23 (the Friday before the start of the Fall 2013 semester).
+This online registration window lasts until Friday, January 17, 2014 (the Friday before the start of the Spring 2014 semester).
+Any student who did not enroll in courses during the priority registration period should ensure that any restrictions have been cleared before Thanksgiving Break so that they can add courses to their next semester schedule during the online Drop/Add period.

 Waitlists: The automatic waitlist process will run every 24 hours throughout the online Drop/Add period, ensuring that students on the waitlist are moved into available seats as quickly as possible.
 Students receive an automated email when this occurs, which reminds them to verify their schedule on WebAdvisor and make adjustments if necessary.
 Click here for more information about how waitlists function at WC.